 If the doctor is also going to treat a defect, special tools are moved through the catheter into the heart.
 The doctor uses these tools to correct the defect.
 Then the tools and the catheter are removed.

 A heart catheterization usually takes between 2 and 3 hours to complete.
 After the procedure, pressure must be applied over the catheter site for 10 to 20 minutes to stop bleeding and bruising.
-Then a large bandage might be used to apply pressure to the catheter site for 4 to 6 hours.
-Your child will need to lie as still as possible and keep the leg in which the catheter was inserted straight to prevent bleeding.
-You may need to hold your child in your lap after the test to prevent leg movement, or your child can wear a leg board with a Velcro strap to hold the leg still.
+Then a large bandage or compression device might be used to apply pressure to the catheter site for 4 to 6 hours.
+If the catheter was put in your child's groin, your child will need to lie as still as possible and keep the leg straight to prevent bleeding.

 Your child might be able to go home the same day.
 If the procedure is more complex, your child might stay in the hospital overnight.

 A heart catheterization might also be called angiography (angiogram), cardiac catheterization, or heart cath.